imenjaziri/NeuroBlink/readme.md

 > 📝 **NOTE**
 > The most stable version for this application is **Python 3.9.0**.
 > Make sure to install compatible versions of **dlib**, **OpenCV**, and **numpy** for Python 3.9.0 – otherwise, you may encounter runtime errors or compatibility issues.
+>Due to GitHub file size limits, the shape_predictor_68_face_landmarks.dat model is not included in this repository.
 ---

 ## 📷 Features